 Inflation Rate in Singapore averaged 2.54 percent from 1962 until 2022, reaching an all time high of 34.30 percent in March of 1974 and a record low of -3.10 percent in September of 1976.
 This page provides - Singapore Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Inflation Rate in Singapore is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Singapore to stand at 1.50 in 12 months time.
-In the long-term, the Singapore Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Singapore is expected to be 7.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Inflation Rate is projected to trend around 4.50 percent in 2023 and 4.00 percent in 2024, according to our econometric models.